 Funeral services will be held at St. James Catholic church Monday morning at 9:00 o'clock.
 The body is at the Daly Funeral Home.
 The family requests that no flowers be sent.
 The rosary will be said Sunday night at 8:00 o'clock at the funeral home."

 The date is hand-written in as July 5th.
 No year is given.
 Octavia died in 1940 at the age of 97.
 She missed her 98th birthday by 6 months.
+You can also note that her husband is not mentioned in her obituary at all.
+Not surprising I guess considering his crimes in the region.
+He is mentioned in the Wisconsin obituary below.

 This obituary was taken from a local Wisconsin newspaper.
 It's a clipping, so I'm not sure which one, but I'd be willing to bet it wasn't the Green Bay newspaper.
 Perhaps Algoma's newspaper: